bonareri/Cryptocurrency-Price-Prediction-/README.md

   - **EMA_200** – Long-term trend indicator (200-day EMA).
 - **Daily Return:** Measures the percentage change in closing prices between consecutive days.
 - **Relative Strength Index (RSI):** Identifies overbought (>70) or oversold (<30) conditions.

-### Preprocessing Steps

-To prepare the dataset for analysis and model training, the following preprocessing steps were performed:

-- **Feature Engineering:** I created additional features such as Exponential Moving Averages (EMA_50, EMA_200), Daily Return, and RSI to gain deeper insights into the price trends.
-- **Normalization/Standardization:** Since the 'Close' prices were not normally distributed, I applied the **Min-Max Scaler** to normalize the data.
-This transformed the values into a range between 0 and 1, ensuring the model could better learn from the data.
-- **Splitting Data into Training & Testing Sets:** The data was split into **80% training** and **20% testing**.
-This division allowed the model to learn from the majority of the data while being evaluated on a separate testing set, ensuring it can generalize well to new, unseen data.

----

 ## 5. Exploratory Data Analysis